Last Updated July 27, 2022

 - Can car air filters work in the winter?

-- Does car air filters work against COVID-19?
+- Does car air filters work against viruses?

-It depends.
-An activated charcoal or carbon filter will not do too much, but a HEPA filter can help.
+Yes.
+A HEPA filter captures 99.97% or more of all particles.
+But this only applies to air that has passed through the car air purifier.
 Does this mean you can ditch the masks?
 Probably not.
-But, a HEPA filter will filter out particles that carry COVID-19 like droplets and keep the air circulating.
-HEPA filter+mask is a much better combo than mask alone.
+But, a HEPA filter will filter out particles that carry virus droplets and keep the air circulating.
+HEPA filter + mask is better than a mask alone.

 - If my car has a cabin air filter, do I still need an air purifier?